Mughal architecture: Agra Fort

-Agra fort is a UNESCO world heritage site in Agra, Uttar Pradesh.
-The major part of Agra fort was built by Akbar from 1565 to 1574.
+Agra Fort is a UNESCO World Heritage Site in Agra, Uttar Pradesh.
+The major part of Agra fort was commissioned by Akbar from 1565 to 1574.
 The architecture of the fort clearly indicates the free adoption of the Rajput planning and construction.
 Some of the important buildings in the fort are Jahangiri Mahal built for Jahangir and his family, the Moti Masjid, and Mena Bazaars.
-The Jahangiri Mahal is an impressive structure and has a courtyard surrounded by double-storeyed halls and rooms.
+The Jahangiri Mahal has a courtyard surrounded by double-storeyed halls and rooms.

 Humayun's Tomb

 Humayun's tomb is the tomb of the Mughal Emperor Humayun in Delhi, India.
-The tomb was commissioned by Humayun's first wife and chief consort, Empress Bega Begum (also known as Haji Begum), in 1569-70, and designed by Mirak Mirza Ghiyas and his son, Sayyid Muhammad, Persian architects chosen by her.
+The tomb was commissioned by Humayun's first wife and chief consort, Empress Bega Begum (also known as Haji Begum), in 1569–70, and designed by Mirak Mirza Ghiyas and his son, Sayyid Muhammad, Persian architects chosen by her.
 It was the first garden-tomb on the Indian subcontinent.
 It is often regarded as the first mature example of Mughal architecture.

 Fatehpur Sikri

 Akbar's greatest architectural achievement was the construction of Fatehpur Sikri, his capital city near Agra at a trade and Jain pilgrimages.
 The construction of the walled city was started in 1569 and completed in 1574.

 It contained some of the most beautiful buildings – both religious and secular which testify to the Emperor's aim of achieving social, political and religious integration.
 The main religious buildings were the huge Jama Masjid and small Tomb of Salim Chisti.
-Buland Darwaza, also known as the Gate of Magnificence, was built by Akbar in 1576 to commemorate his victory over Gujarat and the Deccan.
+Buland Darwaza, also known as the Gate of Magnificence, was commissioned by Akbar in 1576 to commemorate his victory over Gujarat and the Deccan.
 It is 40 metres high and 50 metres from the ground.
 The total height of the structure is about 54 metres from ground level.

 The Haramsara, the royal seraglio in Fatehpur Sikri was an area where the royal women lived.
 The opening to the Haramsara is from the Khwabgah side separated by a row of cloisters.
 According to Abul Fazl, in Ain-i-Akbari, the inside of Harem was guarded by senior and active women, outside the enclosure the eunuchs were placed, and at a proper distance there were faithful Rajput guards.

 Jodha bai Palace is the largest palace in the Fatehpur Sikri seraglio, connected to the minor haramsara quarters.
 The main entrance is double storied, projecting out of the facade to create a kind of porch leading into a recessed entrance with a balcony.
 Inside there is a quadrangle surrounded by rooms.
 The columns of rooms are ornamented with a variety of Hindu sculptural motifs.